nhm38/ECE4960/lab13-page.md

 Ultimately, I could not overcome the sensor noise and error accumulation.
 I probably shouldn't have spent so much time trying to get this to work, but I was really interested in the implementation.
 I think with a better IMU sensor and accelerations that were larger and not so breif, it could be possible to effectively implement dead reckoning as a reasonble means to determine position in this type of situation.

-### Second Attempt: Feedback Control with PID
+### Second Attempt: Feedback Control with PID & Orientation Control
 My PID controller worked super well in previous labs.
-It generally reliable and super fast, especially the angular orientation control.
+It was generally reliable and fast, especially the angular orientation control.
 See Lab 6 for more details on tuning the PID controller for orientation control.

-The sampling rate was too slow when also doing PID contorl on the angular orientation in the loop, so I wasn't able to get ToF data frequently enough to stop at an accurate position.
+However, the sampling rate of the ToF data was too slow when also doing PID contorl on the angular orientation in the loop, so I wasn't able to get ToF data frequently enough to stop at an accurate position.
+I wanted to do angular orientation control so the robot would travel in a straight line.

-### Third Attempt: Feedback Control with PID (no angular control for straight line movement)
+### Third Attempt: Feedback Control with just PID
 In previous labs my system functioned fine moving in a straight line by just multiplying the left wheel speed by a calibration factor.
 To speed up the loop execution speed I eliminated the PID control on angular orientation and only did position control with respect to the ToF data.
 With this method I was able to stop more accurately and was able to travel distances I specified.

 ### Path Plan